 we promise: you won’t find a Moor impressive castle in Sintra 😉

-More places to visit in Sintra
+More places to visit around Sintra

 If you have more than 1 day in Sintra, there’s a lot more to see.
 The total distance between the 5 points below is 10 miles (16 km), so we recommend a car.
 If you’d like to see them all, give yourself another full day for this itinerary.